CenturyLinkCloud/PublicKB/Control Portal/how-to-use-control-dns.md

 {{{
-  "title": "How to use Control DNS",
+  "title": "How to manage public DNS in Control", "date": "11-25-2015",
-  "date": "11-25-2015",
   "author": "Chris Little",
   "attachments": [],